ShotaSHIBASAKI/EGT-of-interspecific-mutualism/README.md

 where population sizes of species are various.
 By changing the value of input "model", we can change the values of populaiton sizes.

+## CLT-approximation.py

+This code represent whether the central limit theorem offers a good approximation or not when the number of species M is small.

 ## ideal-condition.py

 This code computes the favorability of each species under the ideal conditions